 Is developing skills a good business?

-International experts have detected that the skills market, since the launch of Amazon Echo in 2015, does not have any voice application of success as relevant as the one that other apps for smartphones have had when they appeared.
-In addition, in the App Store or Play Store platforms, there are millions of criticisms and user ratings and, in contrast, in this platform of voice applications, there are very few, only a few hundred for the most popular applications.
+International experts have detected that since the launch of Amazon Echo in 2015, the skills market does not have any voice application of success as relevant as the one that other smartphone apps have had when they appeared.
+In addition, in the App Store or Play Store platforms, there are millions of criticisms and user ratings.
+In contrast, in this platform of voice applications, there are very few, only a few hundred for the most popular applications.
 And perhaps, for all that, the company, since 2017, seeks to strengthen this ecosystem by opening a program of economic remuneration for developers of skills outside the company.

-A reward program that, after being offered in the United States and later landing in the United Kingdom, Germany, Japan, and India, has just arrived in Spain, France, and Italy to extend the skills market and also have them in other languages.
+After being offered in the United States and later landing in the United Kingdom, Germany, Japan, and India, a reward program has just arrived in Spain, France, and Italy to extend the skills market and have them in other languages.
 The company awards each month the developers who get more consumer interactions in categories that are key to them: education and reference, food and beverages, games and curiosities, childhood, health and well-being, lifestyle, music and audio, and productivity.

 Amazon says it has paid millions of dollars to independent skill creators in more than twenty countries since the launch of this program.
 The exact amount is not known.
 It is also an amount distributed among many programmers spread around the world.
 It is known of some cases that the first month they have come to collect a check of 1,500 dollars, 2,000 or more.

-What the company wants, according to the director of Amazon Alexa, Rob Pulciani, is that each skill created makes this virtual assistant more intelligent or more useful.
+According to the director of Amazon Alexa, Rob Pulciani, the company wants is that each skill created makes this virtual assistant more intelligent or useful.
 In CNET, Pulciani explains that they can not do it by themselves and that what they want is to train external developers to innovate and extend Alexa’s capabilities at a rapid pace.
 “If the developer community is successful, we will also have it.”

 Alexa’s new economy is beginning to take shape, according to programmers, marketing executives and industry analysts.
 For about a year, developers can also include payments within the application.
 At first, Alexa wanted all applications to be free for their users, but this meant a lot of effort for the developers to create a skill and an economic return that did not compensate for the work done.
 Now, with the payments within the application, it is an incentive to create new innovative and quality skills.

 This is what has recently happened to developers of apps for mobile devices and explained The New York Times a few days ago.
-Apple’s iOS system introduced features to help users limit the time they or their children spend connected to devices, such as the iPhone or iPad.
+Apple’s iOS system introduced features to help users limit the time they or their children spend connected to devices like the iPhone or iPad.
 Since these functions appeared, Apple has been restricting or eliminating all the applications that offered this same service.